drug-design/course/docs/chapters/protein-structure.md

 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-There is no special preference observed for parallel or anti-parallel &beta;-sheet formation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/occurrence-beta-sheets-proteins-3d283a2f'><i class='fa fa-play' aria-hidden='true'></i></button>There is no special preference observed for parallel or anti-parallel &beta;-sheet formation.
 However, small parallel sheets are relatively rare, probably because of a lower intrinsic stability relative to the anti-parallel form.
 In a protein, one can find pure parallel or anti-parallel &beta;-sheets, and also a combination of both types.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer